travigd/documentation/dotnet-api/projections.md

 ### Disable a Projection

-Disables an existing projection by its name.
+Disables an existing projection by name.
 You must have access to a projection to disable it.

 ```csharp
 public Task DisableAsync(string name, UserCredentials userCredentials = null)